mzbac/chatgpt-vsc/README.md

 2. Right-click on the selected text to open the context menu.
 Click on the "ChatGPT Custom Query" command.
 3. A prompt will appear asking for your custom query.
 Enter your query and press Enter.
 4. The selected text will be replaced with the generated response based on your custom query.

+### Generate unit test

+1. Select a code snippet in the editor.
+2. Right-click on the selected code to open the context menu.
+Click on the "ChatGPT Generate Unit Test" command.
+3. The generated unit test code will be appended after the selected code snippet.

+Note: For the "Generate unit test" command, it's important to select the entire code snippet for which you want to generate unit tests.

 ## Sequence Diagram